-6.3 Harassment and Bullying
+6.3 Bullying and Harassment

-We are committed to providing a working environment free from harassment and bullying, which includes sexual harassment, and ensuring all staff are treated, and treat others, with dignity and respect.
-This includes harassment or bullying which occurs at work and out of the workplace, such as on business trips or at work-related events or social functions or on social media.
+We are committed to providing a working environment free from harassment and bullying and ensuring all staff are treated, and treat others, with dignity and respect.

+This includes harassment or bullying which occurs at work and out of the workplace, such as on business trips or at work-related events or social functions.